Nanoparty/AlpineShred/README.md

 # AlpineShred
 An arcade game about snowboarding down a snowy mountain.
 Made in Unity.
+This project has had paid assets removed.

 ## Play Now